Circuit breaker has stored energy

 - Circuit breaker stored energy and unstored energy symbols

-- Hand-pressed energy storage circuit breaker
+- Working principle of low voltage energy storage circuit breaker

-- What does smart circuit breaker energy storage mean
+- Main circuit breaker energy storage